 What is this medicine?

 AMPRENAVIR (am PREN a veer) is an antiretroviral drug.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.

 NOTE: This drug is discontinued in the United States.
 Patients taking Amprenavir should contact their prescriber regarding discontinuation and alternative therapies.